-Botrytis cinerea is a necrotrophic fungs that causes billions of dollars in agricultural damage every year.
-The BcSnod virulence factors are proteins secreted in teh early stages of infection.
+Botrytis cinerea is a necrotrophic fungus that causes billions of dollars in agricultural damage every year.
+The BcSnod virulence factors are proteins secreted in the early stages of infection.
 Structure/function work on these virulence factors is underway along with characterization of their mechanism of action.
 Related to the BcSnods is the search for natural product antifungals against B. cinerea.
-More coming soon.

 Pattern Specific Aromatic Labeling

 Specific isotope labeling holds many advantages for NMR studies of macromolecular systems.
-We are developing Pattern Specific Aromatic Labeling (PSAL) to study ever larger systems.
-The distinct chemical shifts of phenylanine, tryosine, and tryptophan side chains can be implemented as initiators in saturation transfer experiments and are readily distinguished in inter- and intramolecular NOE experiments.
-Successful production of 1H-13C phenylalanine has been established and recombinant protein expression shows >95% incorporation.
-Optimization of pattern specifically labeled phenylalanine expression is underway as well as production of tryonsine and tryptophan.
-The goal of this project is to make a widely applicable, inexpensive set of reagents to explore macromolecular complexes and membrane proteins beyond current circumstances.
+We are developing Pattern Specific Aromatic Labeling (PSAL) to study ever larger systems and membrane proteins.
+The distinct chemical shifts of phenylalanine, tyrosine, and tryptophan side chains can be implemented as initiators in saturation transfer experiments and are readily distinguished in inter- and intramolecular NOE experiments.
+Successful production of 1H-13C phenylalanine has been established and recombinant protein expression shows >80% incorporation.
+Optimization of PSAL phenylalanine expression is underway as well as production of tyrosine and tryptophan.
+The goal of this project is to make a widely applicable, inexpensive set of reagents to explore macromolecular structure/function/dynamics beyond current capabilities.

-Peptidyl-tRNA are generated from stalled ribosomes.
-Peptidyl-tRNA hydrolase, Pth, is the enzyme essential for the removal of bound peptides from tRNA molecules.
-Peptidyl-tRNAs are toxic to cells and without Pth "recycling", the cell dies because of impaired translation initiation and slowed protein synthesis due to specific tRNA starvation.
-The essential activity of Pth makes it a hight value drug target.
-Disrupting Pth activity leads to bacterial death and since no direct Pth homolog is found in humans, few side effects are expected from inhibitors.
-In collaboration, we are looking at the high resolution structure of the Pth:peptidyl-tRNA complex using a combination of NMR and small-angle neutron scattering.
-Also, we are screening tropical cloudforest extracts, expected to contain phytochemicals with novel structural motifs and novel mechanisms of bioactivity, for Pth inhibitors.
+Peptidyl-tRNA is generated from stalled ribosomes.
+Peptidyl-tRNA hydrolase (Pth) enzymes are essential for the removal of bound peptides and recycling of tRNA.
+Peptidyl-tRNAs are toxic to cells and without Pth activity, cells die due to impaired translation initiation and slowed protein synthesis due to specific tRNA starvation.
+A majority of bacteria have one essential Pth enzyme, Pth1, making it a high value drug target.
+Disrupting Pth1 activity leads to bacterial death and since there is no essential Pth1 homolog found in humans, few side effects are expected from Pth1 inhibitors.
+We have solved the structure of the Pth1:peptidyl-tRNA complex using small-angle neutron scattering and are continuing with high resolution studies.
+We are screening natural products (tropical cloudforest and aquatic fungal extracts) expected to contain phytochemicals and secondary metabolites with novel structural motifs and novel mechanisms of bioactivity for Pth1 inhibitors.
 Numerous extracts have been identified with anti-Pth activity and identification of the active compound is in progress.